Natural fertilizers

 What are natural fertilizers?

-Difference from synthetic fertilizers
+Difference with synthetic fertilizers

 Effect on soil structure and soil life